 The answer to what should be included in a first aid kit is not an absolute one; it depends on the health needs of the person who will be using it, the destinations to be visited, and the length of travel.
 But in general, these are the most important things that should be included in order to take proper care of minor wounds and health emergencies.

-- Personal/prescribed medications – carry more than the amount needed for the duration of your trip to account for possible delays due to weather, cancellations, unexpected layovers, or simply just wanting to stay extra time at your destination.
+- Personal/prescribed medications – The guidelines set by health insurance marketplaces throughout the U.S. allow many people easier, more affordable access to prescription medications.
+Carry more than the amount needed for the duration of your trip to account for possible delays due to weather, cancellations, unexpected layovers, or simply just wanting to stay extra time at your destination.

 - Tylenol/Paracetamol – pain and fever reduction.